 Tis: carcinoma in situ

-A traction esophageal diverticulum is a true esophageal diverticulum (i.e. includes all layers of the esophageal wall) which occurs secondary to pulling forces (traction) on the esophageal wall.
+A traction esophageal diverticulum is a true esophageal diverticulum (i.e. includes all layers of the esophageal wall) which occurs secondary to external pulling/traction forces on the esophageal wall.

 Scaphoid abdomen is the term given to an inward concavity of the anterior abdominal wall.
 It is used both for the clinical appearance and its radiological equivalent.